kolopdel-boop/ESP32-S3-ECG-Monitor/README.md

 A major design consideration in this project was the computational load caused by frequent GLCD updates during Proteus simulation.

-Updating the complete 128×64 framebuffer for every ECG sample creates unnecessary simulation overhead.
+Updating the complete 128×64 display for every ECG sample creates unnecessary simulation overhead.

 The current implementation therefore separates: